virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 **Examples**

-Here, the result code is with the *success* installation type, the message is '*Hello!!*' will be displayed at Jelastic dashboard, and the email message is '*success!!*' will be sent.
+Here, the result code is with the *success* installation type, the message is '*Hello!!*' will be displayed at Virtuozzo PaaS dashboard, and the email message is '*success!!*' will be sent.
 @@@
 ```yaml
 type: update